gms4/case-study-etl-elt/README.md

    ```bash
    dbt run
    ```
+4. Check the `staging.staging_fifa_model_elt` table in the PostgreSQL database to see the raw data.
-4. Check the `clean_fifa_model_elt` table in the PostgreSQL database to see the processed data.
+5. Check the `analytics.elt_clean_fifa_model` table in the PostgreSQL database to see the processed data.

 ---